JEE Main Exam Dates 2026: Exam Pattern, Total Marks, Slot Timings and Schedule

 NTA withheld the results of 68 candidates.
 NTA also released the gender-wise, category-wise, and state-wise toppers’ list.

 Students can download their results by visiting the official website.
-The results for session 2 are expected to be released on April 20, 2026.
+Check out the following details

 - Candidates can use their application number, birthdate, and password to download their scorecard from the official website.